Terry Butcher

 Terry Ian Butcher (born 28 December 1958) is an English football manager and former player.

 During his playing career as a defender, Butcher captained the England national team, winning 77 caps in a ten-year international career that featured three FIFA World Cups.
+He is acknowledged as one of the players Diego Maradona dribbled in the Goal of the Century.
 Butcher also enjoyed success in his club career, particularly with Ipswich Town and Rangers.
 He has subsequently managed clubs in England, Scotland, Australia and Wales and also had a brief spell in charge of the Philippines national team.

 Early life

 Born in Singapore, where his father was commissioned with the Royal Navy, Butcher spent most of his childhood in Lowestoft, Suffolk, where he attended Lowestoft Grammar School.
 He turned down the chance to join the Norwich City youth team, as he was a fan of East Anglian rivals Ipswich Town.
 He joined the Portman Road club in August 1976 after a three-week trial.

 Club career

 Ipswich Town

 Butcher made his debut for Ipswich Town against Everton in the First Division on 15 April 1978 and over the next eight seasons would establish himself as the club's top central defender, combining leadership with great aerial ability and courage.
 This was soon noticed by England manager Ron Greenwood who gave him his debut in a friendly against Australia in 1980.

 In 1981, Butcher was part of the Ipswich side that won the UEFA Cup under Bobby Robson and came close to their first League title since 1962, though they were pipped at the post by Aston Villa.

 Butcher was named Player of the Year in 1985 and 1986, the latter season seeing Ipswich relegated to the Second Division.